Okipa/laravel-bootstrap-components/docs/upgrade-guides/from-v4-to-v5.md

 ## Livewire support

-There was an issue preventing the error message and the validation class to be displayed on form components when they were used into a livewire component.
+There was an issue preventing the error message and the validation class to be displayed on input components when they were used into a livewire component.

 This was related to the fact the session was used to detect errors, which can't work with livewire as the `$errors` variable is passed in the blade view on re-rendering.